alviano/asp-chef/README.md

 ### Adding new operations

-Create a component in `src/lib/operations` and link it in the component `<RecipePanel>`.
+Create a component in `src/lib/operations`.
+Feel free to start with a copy of an already existing operation and customize to your needs.

 The operation must be associated with a unique name.
 The file implementing the operation must be named as the operation itself, spaces excluded.
+Files defining auxiliary components not-being operations must have name starting with `+`.
+**It is strongly suggested to create a subdirectory `@yourname` to store your operations.**
+This way, the operation can be identified as `@yourname/Your Operation`.

 The operation must define its default options and register itself in the `Recipe` class.
 When instantiated as an ingredient, the operation will receive in input an array of models, and it is expected to produce in output an array of models.